Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experimental setting

 \subsection{Model evaluation}

-Two accuracy metrics were used for the quantitative assessment of predicted changes: F1 score and intersection over union (IoU).
-The combination of F1 score and IoU is commonly used for performance assessments in CD studies, e.g., \cite{shu2022mtcnet, hafner2023semi}.
-Formulas for the metrics are given in Eq.\ \ref{eq:f1_score} and \ref{eq:iou}, where TP, FP, and FN represent the number of true positive, false positive, and false negative pixels, respectively.
+Three accuracy metrics were used for the quantitative assessment of model predictions: F1 score, intersection over union (IoU), and overall accuracy (OA).
+Formulas for the metrics are given below (Equations \ref{eq:f1_score}, \ref{eq:iou}, and \ref{eq:oa}), where TP, TN, FP, and FN represent the number of true positive, true negative, false positive, and false negative pixels, respectively.

 Using these two accuracy metrics, we assessed model performance across three tasks to accommodate the large variety of baseline and benchmark methods.
 These tasks are described in detail in the following: